Almost Sure Scattering of the Energy Critical NLS in $d>6$: Introduction

 Before going into further details we briefly outline the structure of this paper.
 In Sections \ref{randomisationsection} and \ref{regularisationsection} we will introduce the randomisation procedure for $\fomega$ and the regularisation that we will use for the nonlinearity.

 After discussing some preliminaries in Section \ref{notationsection} we will establish (deterministic) local well-posedness of (\ref{rFNLS}) in Section \ref{lwpsection}, under certain conditions on $F=\Ut \fomega$, via a regularisation argument in the space $\dot{W}$ with norm This is the norm used by Tao and Visan in \cite{tao2005stability} to study the perturbation theory of (\ref{NLS}), and it is a convenient norm to work with for the energy-critical equation.
-The argument will require that the forcing $F$ also lie in $\dot{W}(I)$.
+The argument will also require the forcing, $F$, to lie in $\dot{W}(I)$.
 Setting $F=\Ut\fomega$ this represents a gain in derivatives which we obtain via a randomisation-improved radially averaged Strichartz estimate as in \cite{spitz2021almost} (see Section \ref{probsection}).

 We remark that $\dot{W}$ is not the optimal space to work in to establish local well-posedness of (\ref{rFNLS}).
 Indeed, the requirement that $\Ut\fomega$ also lies in $\dot{W}$ represents a gain of derivatives on $\Ut\fomega$.
-However, when used at its endpoint the randomisation-improved radially averaged Strichartz estimate estimate allows us to gain up to $\frac{d-1}{2d-1}$ derivatives and our method can be extended to obtain local well-posedness for
+However, when used at its endpoint the randomisation-improved radially averaged Strichartz estimate allows us to gain up to $\frac{d-1}{2d-1}$ derivatives and our method can be extended to obtain almost sure local well-posedness for We are not able to acheive twice this gain as in \cite{spitz2021almost} due to the non-algebraic nature of the nonlinearity which prevents a more precise analysis of the equation on dyadic scales.

 In Section \ref{scatteringsection} we prove a conditional scattering result.
 The local well-posedness theory of Section \ref{lwpsection} is accompanied by a scattering criterion: if the solution to (\ref{rFNLS}) satisfies on its maximal interval of existence $I^*$ then the solution is global and scatters as $t\rightarrow \pm \infty$.
 In this section we show that this condition is satisfied provided the energy of $v$ is uniformly bounded on $I^*$.
 To this end we develop a perturbation theory in the space $\dot{W}$ to compare solutions of (\ref{rFNLS}) with those of the ``usual" NLS (\ref{rNLS}), since by \cite{visan2007defocusing} we already have a bound on those solutions in $\dot{W}$ in terms of their energy.
 Since for $d>6$ the nonlinearity is not twice differentiable, we cannot develop the perturbation theory in the standard way and instead adapt the work in \cite{tao2005stability} on the stability of high dimensional energy-critical Schr\"{o}dinger equations.
 The suitability of perturbation theory for studying probabilistic Cauchy theory of energy-critical NLS was first observed by Pocovnicu in \cite{pocovnicu2017almost}.